 Why is this important?

-The life of the earth is essentially dependent on the occurrence of water.
+Life on earth is essentially dependent on the occurrence of water.
 It is crucial for biochemical processes in living beings, it determines our climate and makes our planet a habitat.
-The more characteristics of water we know, the more we can utilise it actively.
+The more characteristics of water we know, the more we can utilise these actively.

 However, we do not yet fully understand all the properties and peculiarities.
 For example, it is not certain why ice is slippery and how we can skate on it.
 It is also not conclusively explained why hot water freezes faster than cold water (Mpemba effect).
 Nevertheless, we still use it when preparing ice rinks in the stadium, for example.